kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   There is that little voice that sometimes says "what if this never pays off for you?".
 It reminded me of a neighbour or two who, years ago, asked me if I'd be a "student for life", or if I was trying to be a professor, because I take classes and they saw me coming home at all hours of the night (I still do based on the class).
+  I forget there is this entire group of people out there who think it's weird to constantly want to self-improve.
+  As for me, I've never had that feeling of "stability" in the US.
+It's uncomfortable for me to feel "comfortable".
+  Every time I do, something tells me to learn a new language or *something*.
+Do something..learn something..don't take these opportunities for granted.
+You might just miss your opportunity.

+- Thankfully,
-  I forget these is this entire group of people out there who think it's weird to constantly want to self-improve.
-Thankfully, a lot of my life is online, so it's helped me to connect more with people who have similar values to mine and don't judge me for wanting to self-improve.
+  a lot of my life is online, so it's helped me to connect more with people who have similar values to mine and don't judge me for wanting to self-improve or work hard.

 - But man, it's hard when you're trying to improve yourself, not sure if will ever pay off, and people take pot-shots, joking that you'll stay in this loop of "taking class forever".
 Thankfully, it has only been a few years now since then that things have started